CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 and they had to rotate their keys once in a while.
 The new sender domain technology makes this manual editing obsolete: it all happens automatically.

-However, in the old Publisher environment you can still find some leftover forms and dialog windows to manage DKIM keys.
-These forms are still used by users that have not you set up a sender domain, which we strongly recommend.
+However, in the Publisher environment you can still find forms and dialog windows to manage DKIM keys.
+These forms are used by users that can't set up a sender domain.

 When using a sender domain you can safely ignore these forms in both Marketing Suite and Publisher.
 With sender domains all your messages are